Fear of Flowers – Anthophobia

 Hypnotherapy is an alternative form of psychotherapy that can be applied to a very wide range of problems and is available with Joan.

 Free Initial Consultations for the Fear of Flowers

-We offer all prospective clients a FREE initial consultation to discuss your Fear of Flowers prior to commencing any treatment plans.
+We offer all prospective clients FREE initial consultations to discuss your Anthophobia problems prior to commencing any psychotherapy programmes.

 During this consultation we will discuss the various solutions that are available to you and make a considered recommendation based on your individual personal circumstances.